 Her hobbies included oil painting, drawing, spinning wool, knitting, baking bread and desserts, making pasta, gardening, singing, playing mandolin and guitar, and genealogy.
 She won many awards in various art shows.

 After raising her kids, Elouise attended Highline Community College to take art classes.
 Through the years she took some art, mandolin, and guitar lessons.
-She was mainly a self-taught artist and musician.
+She was a self-taught artist and musician.

 Elouise routinely visited the graveside of close and distant relatives.
 She brought flowers and said that no one should be forgotten.
 There were many cemeteries that she visited with her kids alongside her each year.